microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Data Design recommendations

-When designing your data environment make a plan for data modeling, data connectivity, data sources, update frequencies and bandwidth requirements.
+When designing your data environment make a plan for:

+* data modeling
+* data connectivity
+* data sources
+* update frequencies
+* bandwidth requirements

 When you need to access data from an existing source consider if a replica should be made in Dataverse and if this needs to be bidirectional synched or if you need a one directionally static snapshop.

-#### Data modeling
+* Data modeling

-Define the data structure and relation requirements, one-to-may or many-to-many.
-Every application building on the data have individual modeling requirements, but consider standardizing on models.
+    * Define the data structure and relation requirements, one-to-may or many-to-many.
+    * Every application building on the data have individual modeling requirements, but consider standardizing on models.
 This can simplify integrations and avoid data duplication.
-In some scenarios standard Industry Data models are available.
+    * In some scenarios standard Industry Data models are available.
 Evaluate if  this is the right approach for your company and if they need adoption/ configuration.

-#### Data sources
+* Data sources

-When connecting to other data sources its important to define the need to gateways to connect to on-prem systems, the network bandwidth between you Dataverse environment and server location.
-Ensure that the database source has capacity to handle the additional load and the data transferred is optimized.
+    * When connecting to other data sources its important to define the need to gateways to connect to on-prem systems, the network bandwidth between you Dataverse environment and server location.
+    * Ensure that the database source has capacity to handle the additional load and the data transferred is optimized.
 Map the data volume and update frequency needed for each use case.

 ## Observability and logging